Do you have what it takes to progress to the role of Sister / Charge Nurse on L19?

 At Cardio-Respiratory CSU, we aim to be a fair and supportive CSU with positive, caring teams who are champions of the Leeds Way values.
-Our values are part of what make us different from other trusts, so we see this as strength, as well as a responsibility.
+Our values are part of what make us different from other trusts, so we see this as a strength, as well as a responsibility.
 They have been developed by our staff and set out what they see as important to how we work.
 Our five values are:

 Leeds Teaching Hospitals is committed to our process of redeploying 'at risk' members of our existing workforce to new roles.
 As such, all our job adverts are subject to this policy and we reserve the right to close, delay or remove adverts while this process is completed.
 If you do experience a delay in the shortlisting stage of the recruitment cycle, please bear with us while this process is completed, and contact the named contact if you have any questions.Job descriptionJob responsibilities